kanitsharma/Pokedex-awesome/README.md

 # Pokedex_awesome

-A native android app containing information about all the pokemon that you can think of..
+A native android app containing information about all the pokemons that you can think of..

 ## Getting Started